“Do IP cameras affect internet speed?”

 “How much data is consumed from an IP security camera?”

-You rely on your network to provide you with access to the Internet.
-If the network is slowed down, your access could be seriously affected, which could impact various aspects of your day-to-day life, including searching the Web, using your smartphone (if it is hooked up to your network,) and using any other device that may be connected to your network.
+If the network is slowed down, your access could be seriously affected, which could impact various aspects of your day-to-day life, including searching the Web, using your smartphone, and using any other device that may be connected to your network.

 If you are considering the IP camera bandwidth consumption, and wondering whether IP cameras slow down your network, you can spend a few minutes checking out this article.

-While the concern is certainly valid, the truth is that an IP camera does not slow down your network as much as you may think, or you may have heard.
-While yes, it may slow it down a bit, technology is always advancing, which means that IP cameras are becoming more adaptable to networks, thus having less of an impact on them.
+And the technology is always advancing, which means that IP cameras are becoming more adaptable to networks, and thus having less of an impact on them.

 - Compression.
 It’s a major cause of your WiFi security camera data usage.
 MJPEG/MJPEG-4 and H.264 are the two most popular compression standard in the video surveillance and security industry.

 - Camera resolution.
 A camera that offers higher resolution will require more bandwidth, which requires more storage, and will thus slow down your network.
 Say, a 5MP camera will definitely need more bandwidth than a 2MP or even 4MP IP security camera does.